LogicalFish/DiscordBot/README.md

 - Calendar, for organizing group events.
 - A Birthday module, congratulating users on their birthday.
 - Two games, Tic-Tac-Toe and Minesweeper.
+- A parser for an NPC (non-player-character) encyclopedia, allowing members to request information on a setting.

 ## Installation
 ***Requires Python 3.5.3 or above***

-Install the Discord Library:
-- pip install -U discord.py

-In addition, this bot requires the following libraries:
-- pip install emoji --upgrade
-- pip install python-dateutil
-- pip install psycopg2-binary

 ## Settings
-default_settings.py is an example that contains malleable settings the bot can use.
+config_example.py is an example that contains malleable settings the bot can use.
-This file should be renamed to settings.py, and the Secret Token of your Discord Bot should be added as the value of TOKEN.
+This file should be renamed to config.py, and the Secret Token of your Discord Bot should be added as the value of TOKEN.

-In addition, you should add at least one file example to the IDENTITY_FILES list.
+In addition, identity_config_example and list_config_example should be renamed to identity_config and list_config respectively.
+The values contained in these files should be altered to make sense.

 ## Database
-The bot requires a database to function.
+The bot does not require a database to function, but without one, many functions do not work.
 Create a database.ini file (see example_database.ini) and add the necessary settings.
 After this is done, you can run database_setup.py in order to generate the correct tables.